 Bridge Art Gallery aims to provide a space for local artists to display their artwork while at the same time creating a lovely and therapeutic environment for the patients, families and employees of Strong Behavioral Health.
 The aim is to address stigma associated with mental health services.

-OMHP helps lead Community-Partnered Research trainings to foster community-intergrated and community-led research programs that focus on the prevention of suicide, attempted suicide and risk factors such as youth violence, drug use, family turmoil, initimate partner violence, psychological and personal distress, and adverse lift experiences.
+OMHP helps lead Community-Partnered Research trainings to foster community-integrated and community-led research programs that focus on the prevention of suicide, attempted suicide and risk factors such as youth violence, drug use, family turmoil, intimate partner violence, psychological and personal distress, and adverse lift experiences.